ni/nimi-python/docs/nidcpower/class.rst

-        .. tip:: This property can use repeated capabilities for instruments.
-If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
+        .. tip:: This property can be set/get to specific instruments within your nidcpower.Session object.
+Use Python index notation on the repeated capabilities container `instruments` to specify a subset.
-            You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session repeated capabilities container, and calling set/get value on the result.
+            Example: `my_session.instruments[ ... ].instrument_firmware_revision`,
+            To set/get on all, you can call the property directly on the nidcpower.Session:
+            `my_session.instrument_firmware_revision`.

         The following table lists the characteristics of this property.